Shrusti27/Custom_cursor/README.md

-#This is my custom cusor project using simple HTML, CSS, Javascript
+#This is my custom cusor project using simple HTML, CSS, Javascript.
+Imported from my another repo.